 There is nothing worse than hearing the constant roar of an airplane engine, the sounds of a snoring neighbor beside you, or the sounds of a crying child… this list goes on, as there are so many unpleasant sounds in this noisy world.
+How to choose the right headphones to avoid all these?

 At such moments you simply dream of teleporting away from extraneous noises to a silent place, where you can enjoy your favorite music.
 And while teleport machine is still in the plans, there is a great replacement — noise cancelling headphones.